Golf - Off The Beaten Track: Scotland Series 2

 The “Heart of Neolithic Orkney” is a group of four Neolithic monuments which are recognised by UNESCO as world heritage sites.

-A Typical Itinerary for Orkney and the North Coast
+A Typical Golf Tour Itinerary for Orkney and the North Coast

 Day 1 - Arrive in Scotland, met by AGS Representative, collect auto or meet your private driver/guide, drive to the Park Hotel in Thurso.

-Day 4 – Cross by Ferry to Scabster, drive to Forss Country House Hotel near Thurso for 4 nights.
-It is a delightful country house hotel set in woodland below a waterfall.
+Day 4 – Cross by Ferry to Scrabster, drive to Forss Country House Hotel near Thurso for 4 nights.
+It is a delightful country house hotel set in the woodland below a waterfall.
 The restaurant is the only 2AA Rosette restaurant in Caithness.
 Play Reay, the most northerly 18 hole seaside links in mainland Britain.
-Laid out by James Braid, its exposed location and challenging conditions requires real shot making, punched long irons and bump and runs hitting under the wind.
+Laid out by James Braid, its exposed location and challenging conditions requires real shot-making, punched long irons and bump and runs hitting under the wind.
 5854 yards, par 69.

 Day 7- Play Wick, a traditional 18-hole links with generous fairways and fast, firm and true greens.
 Spectacular views abound.
 The 18th tee has a magnificent panorama of unspoiled white sands and four Historic Castles.
 6123 yards, par 69.